zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 gem 'pg'
 ```

 > callout We highly recommend using PostgreSQL during development.
 Maintaining [parity between your development](http://www.12factor.net/dev-prod-parity) and deployment environments prevents subtle bugs from being introduced because of differences between your environments.
-[Install Postgres locally](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup) now if it is not allready on your system.
+[Install Postgres locally](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup) now if it is not already on your system.

 Now re-install your dependencies (to generate a new `Gemfile.lock`):